danihageng/ChatBot/client/README.md

 You should be installed Node.js

-Simply unpack all of these files into a folder and run `npm install` through a console window with that folder opened.<br>
+Just download all these files in one folder and run `npm install` in your console at the address of this folder.<br>

 # Usage